Vermont Solar Panels Pricing and IncentivesHow much do solar panels cost in Vermont?

 Lower energy costs

 Lowering energy costs is one of the most enticing reasons to invest in solar panels.
 A home solar system can generate enough electricity to cover most (if not all) of your home’s energy needs, so you won’t need to pay as much for traditional electricity.
 Solar panels also increase your home’s value by an average of $15,000.
 The increase in home value alone could offset the initial cost of solar panels.
 Now is the time to invest in solar if you want to maximize your energy savings.
 There are several Vermont solar rebates and incentives currently available that could expire in coming years.
-The federal tax credit, for example, is currently set at 26% but will lower to 22% in 2023.
+The Residential Clean Energy Credit provided for by the Inflation Reduction Act, for example, can be used to apply a 30% tax credit on purchased solar systems.
+This credit will remain at 30% until 2032, decreasing in 2033 and expiring at the end of 2034.

 Increase energy independence